 How can you ensure a comfortable retirement with no problem?

 Retiring with no problem will require you to have a clear vision of what good looks like.
 To start planning the steps that you are going to need to take to get you there.
-But most importantly, taking the actions early and ongoing to budget, save, invest and keep reevaluating if you are still heading in the right direction and at the right pace.
+But most importantly, take the action early and ongoing to budget, save, invest and keep reevaluating if you are still heading in the right direction and at the right pace.

 If you can do the above ideally early and often, you will have a great chance of a comfortable retirement.